apache/kvrocks-website/community/data-structure-on-rocksdb.md

 | JSON       |          0 |
 | CBOR       |          1 |

-Also, if we decide to add a more IO-friendly format to avoid read all payload to the memory before searching an element via JSONPath or seperate a relatively large JSON to multiple key-values, we can take advantage of the `format` field.
+Also, if we decide to add a more IO-friendly format to avoid reading all payload to the memory before searching an element via JSONPath or seperate a relatively large JSON to multiple key-values, we can take advantage of the `format` field.